MaxITService/OneClickPrompts/code-notes.md

 ### `buttons.js`

 - **Purpose:** Manages the creation and functionality of custom send buttons.
 - **Role:** Creates button elements based on configuration, assigns keyboard shortcuts, and handles click events across different supported sites.
 It decides which site-specific functions are called.
+It also contains the logic to divert clicks to the prompt queue when Queue Mode is active in the floating panel.

 ### `buttons-init.js`